pass-the-salt/2019/schedule.md

 <div style="border-left: 5px solid #7b4397; padding-left: 10px"> <h2>Talks Schedule</h2></div>

-This year, the conference will be archiectured around **7 sessions** covering a wide spectrum of topics from hacking low level/crypto to security of the devops workflow or offensive research on Free Software projects, among other topics.
+The talks schedule is designed around  **7 sessions** covering a wide spectrum of topics from hacking low level/crypto to security of the devops workflow or offensive research on Free Software projects, among others.

 ### **Monday 1st of July, 2019**